-As the shadow of IR35 looms closer, much debate has taken place around the nature of contract work, trying to understand who is and isn’t affected by the changes around the corner.
+As the shadow of IR35 looms closer, much debate has taken place around the nature of contract work.
+Everyone is trying to understand who is and isn’t affected by the changes around the corner.

-In these discussions, the phrases ‘inside’ and ‘outside’ IR35 get thrown around a lot – a potentially confusing way to describe whether the legislation does or does not apply to a particular situation.
+In these discussions, the phrases ‘inside’ and ‘outside’ IR35 are quite common.
+It’s a potentially confusing way to describe whether the legislation does or does not apply to a particular situation.

-So, to save you the headache of working it out, here’s a bit of plain English that helps make sense of the madness.
+So, to save the headache of working it out, here’s some plain English that helps make sense of the madness.

 “Outside IR35” – what does it mean?